zackhanni/mood-board/z-to-do.md

 ## prisma

 i get warnings - warn(prisma-client) This is the 10th instance of Prisma Client being started.
 Make sure this is intentional.

+## Security

+change api routes (getEntries, makeEntry, etc) to get data based on userId and not email address.

+maybe create a different api route for getUserId to get a user's id based on their email. but would that still have security risks?

+maybe find a way to store the database userId in a token or something when the user logs in.